karthik1520/Recurring-Payments_Reminder/README.md

     "notes": "Subscription fee"
   }
 ]
 🔐 Configuration — config.env
 Create a file named config.env:

+text
+Copy code
 EMAIL_ADDRESS=your_email@gmail.com
 EMAIL_PASSWORD=your_gmail_app_password
 TO_EMAIL=your_email@gmail.com
 ⚠️ Never commit this file.
 It is automatically ignored via .gitignore.

-To create a Gmail App Password:
+Creating a Gmail App Password
 Go to Google Account → Security

 Enable 2-Step Verification

-Create App Password → choose "Mail"
+Go to App Passwords → choose Mail

-Paste it in config.env
+Copy the generated App Password into config.env as EMAIL_PASSWORD

 ▶️ Run the Script Manually

-Make sure you're inside your project folder, then:
+Make sure you're inside your project folder, then run:

+bash
+Copy code
 python reminder.py
 You should receive an HTML email with:

 ✨ Affirmations